 Can Alcohol Cause Schizophrenia?

 Alcohol cannot cause schizophrenia.
-However, the symptoms of alcohol psychosis can be similar to what people with schizophrenia experience.
+However, the symptoms of alcohol psychosis can be similar to those of schizophrenia.
 For instance, many people with schizophrenia experience delusions or hallucinations that cause them to see or hear things that aren’t there.

-However, in the case of alcohol-induced psychosis, these symptoms are brought on by heavy alcohol use, whereas a person with schizophrenia will experience them in the absence of alcohol or other influential substances.
-For people with schizophrenia, consuming alcohol can make their symptoms worse or more intense.
+In the case of alcohol-induced psychosis, these symptoms are brought on by heavy alcohol use, whereas a person with schizophrenia will experience them in the absence of alcohol or other influential substances.
+Consuming alcohol can make symptoms of schizophrenia worse or more intense.

 While they are two separate conditions, alcohol-induced psychosis and schizophrenia can co-occur in the same person.